Drew Gooden (basketball): Professional career

+Memphis Grizzlies (2002–2003)

 Gooden declared himself for the draft after his junior year.
 Out of Kansas, Gooden was selected as the 4th overall pick by the Memphis Grizzlies in the 2002 NBA draft.

+Orlando Magic (2003–2004)

 In March 2003, Gooden and Gordan Giriček were traded to the Orlando Magic for Mike Miller, Ryan Humphrey, and two draft picks.

-Cleveland Cavaliers
+Cleveland Cavaliers (2004–2008)

 On July 23, 2004, the Cleveland Cavaliers acquired Gooden, Anderson Varejão, and Steven Hunter for Tony Battie and two second-round draft picks from the Orlando Magic via trade.
+On January 20, 2005, Gooden led the Cavaliers to a win over the Bucks with a career-high 33 points, including 27 in the second half.

 Gooden re-signed with the Cavaliers for three more years on August 14, 2006.
 He agreed to a three-year, $23 million contract.

 In the 2006–07 NBA season, he averaged 11.1 points per game and 8.5 rebounds per game.

-Chicago Bulls
+Chicago Bulls (2008–2009)

 On February 21, 2008, at the 2007–08 season's trade deadline, Gooden was traded by the Cavs (along with Larry Hughes, Cedric Simmons, and Shannon Brown) to the Chicago Bulls as a part of a three-team, 11-player deal involving the Seattle SuperSonics.

-Sacramento Kings
+Sacramento Kings (2009)

-On February 18, 2009, at the 2008–09 season's trade deadline, Gooden was traded to the Sacramento Kings in a six-player deal that included Andrés Nocioni and Cedric Simmons.
+On February 18, 2009, at the 2008–09 season's trade deadline, Gooden, Simmons, Andrés Nocioni and Michael Ruffin was traded to the Sacramento Kings for Brad Miller and John Salmons.

 On March 1, Gooden was bought out of his contract making him a free agent after playing just one game for the Kings.

-San Antonio Spurs
+San Antonio Spurs (2009)

 On March 5, 2009, Gooden signed with the San Antonio Spurs for the remainder of the season.

-Dallas Mavericks
+Dallas Mavericks (2009–2010)

 On July 25, 2009, Gooden posted a message on his Twitter page that said "Dallas Here I Come!!!"
 Dallas Mavericks owner, Mark Cuban, retweeted Gooden's tweet, adding "Welcome Drew.. !".
 On July 30, Gooden officially signed with the Mavericks.

-Washington Wizards / Los Angeles Clippers
+Los Angeles Clippers (2010)

 On February 13, 2010, Gooden was traded to the Washington Wizards along with Josh Howard, James Singleton, and Quinton Ross for Caron Butler, Brendan Haywood, and DeShawn Stevenson.
 Four days later, he was traded again, this time to the Los Angeles Clippers as part of a three-team, six-player trade that sent Antawn Jamison from Washington to the Cleveland Cavaliers, Žydrūnas Ilgauskas, a 2010 first-round pick and the rights to Emir Preldžič from the Cavaliers to Washington, Al Thornton from Los Angeles to Washington, and Sebastian Telfair from Los Angeles to Cleveland.
 Gooden changed his number from #90 to #0 during his tenure with the Clippers.